mturhan/mturhan/README.md

 <p align="left">
 I'm always excited to connect with fellow developers and enthusiasts in the tech community.
 Let's exchange experiences and ideas!
 Please, find me on my socials below, and let's stay in touch!
 </p>
-Thank you, and I look forward to staying connected!